rhnvrm/stock-market-circulars/README.md

 The dataset updates automatically every 3 hours via GitHub Actions:

 1. **Scheduled Execution** - GitHub Actions runs `update-circulars.yml` every 3 hours (or on manual trigger)
-2. **Environment Setup** - Nix development environment provides Python, uv, Claude CLI, and Hugo
+2. **Environment Setup** - Nix development environment provides Python, uv, Claude CLI, and Go
 3. **Pipeline Execution** - `just pipeline` command runs the complete RSS monitoring and processing pipeline
 4. **Content Processing** - Python scripts download PDFs, extract text, and use Claude AI for analysis
 5. **Dataset Updates** - New circulars are committed as structured markdown files with timestamps
-6. **Site Rebuild** - Hugo regenerates the static site with new content
+6. **Site Deployment** - Go server provides fast access to the dataset with search capabilities
-7. **Deployment** - Updated website automatically deploys to GitHub Pages
+7. **GitHub Pages** - Static HTML is generated for public access

 All processing happens in the cloud using GitHub's infrastructure - no local setup required for the dataset to stay current.